pkrll/doc-green-syntax/README.md

-# Doc Green
+# Doc Green Syntax

-Companion syntax theme for the Doc Green UI.
+Companion syntax theme for the [Doc Green UI Theme](https://atom.io/themes/doc-green-ui).

+## Install

+Open Atom Preferences, select Install > Themes and search for "doc-green", then click install.
+Activate it then by selecting it in the Themes section.

 ### Screenshot